AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-03-30-ITS2-amplification-protocol.md

 1. Label new PCR strip tubes according to sequencing facility instructions.
 For submission at RI-INBRE, we label samples with initials and ascending sample number (e.g., AH 1-18) in strip tubes.
 2. Aliquot volume of PCR product into each strip tube for each sample according to sequencing facility instructions.
 3. Store at 4°C until submission for next-generation sequencing.

+# 7. Clean up (if required)

+If primer dimers are present or size specific clean up is required, see [this protocol](https://ahuffmyer.github.io/ASH_Putnam_Lab_Notebook/KAPA-bead-clean-up-protocol-for-removal-of-primer-dimers-from-PCR-product/) for more information.